-First thing I wanted to do before I started to style the tree, is improving the major large Jin on the right of the tree!
-It needs a whoosh flow to the right without too much visual distraction into a different direction!
-Especially straight angular movement away from the flow are a no-no and need to be changed or completely removed!
-The straight upwards going Jin in the middle of this picture creates an almost perfect angle with the movement of the long Jin to the right side and is clearly obstructing and shouting for attention when we follow the visual direction of the long Jin!
+The first thing I wanted to do before I started to style the tree, is improving major large Jin on the right of the tree!
+It needs a whoosh flow to the right without too much visual distraction in a different direction!
+The especially straight angular movement away from the flow are a no-no and needs to be changed or completely removed!
+The straight upwards going Jin in the middle of this picture creates an almost perfect angle with the movement of long Jin to the right side and is clearly obstructing and shouting for attention when we follow the visual direction of long Jin!
 So it needs to be shortened considerably, but it needs to look like a force of nature had broken it off!

-With a little-controlled force, the branch is broken off in just the right place leaving a natural looking small stump that needs little or no more work to look completely naturally!
+With a little-controlled force, the branch is broken off in just the right place leaving a natural-lookingsmall stump that needs little or no more work to look completely natural!

-Again this Jin is controlled broken off by hand and again the Jin breaks right off at the desired place!
-In the background, you can already see just how the movement of that long Jin is now more clear and visible without any straight lines distracting it like before!
+Again this Jin is controlled and broken off by hand and again Jin breaks right off at the desired place!
+In the background, you can already see just how the movement of that long Jin is now more clear and morevisible without any straight lines distracting it like before!

 Much better all ready!
 But the red arrow points at a Jin that also grows upward in an angular fashion and obstructs at the tip of this long branch the eye movement, flow and natural tapering of that long Jin!

 So again it is carefully broken off by hand!
-Leaving a stump that afterwards needs some more work with hand tools to go along even better with that last part of the long Jin!
-That will be don when the major styling is finished!
+Leaving a stump that afterwards needs some more work with hand tools to go along even better with that last part oflong Jin!
+That will be donewhen the major styling is finished!

 Like before the Jin that protruded straight into the air is removed by breaking it carefully off with my hand!
 Making that whole Jin less crowded and more open!

 As you can see in this shot that Jin is now much more open and less busy!
-In the future when the branches are brought in to their desired position and when that large, now still not worked on Shari aria is created, they might be worked on more and or shortened!
-But those important decisions can only be made when the can be compared with a more finished tree!
+In the future when the branches are brought into their desired position and when that large, now still not worked on Shari aria is created, they might be worked on more and or shortened!
+But those important decisions can only be made when they can be compared with a more finished tree!

 OK!
-Now it is time to make the final branch selections and then wire them and bring them into there desired position!
-First the left hanging branch!
+Now it is time to make the final branch selections and then wire them and bring them into their desired position!
+First the left-hanging branch!
 The green arrow points at the branch that will form the left front branch.
-The red arrow will become the more left orientated branch.
+The red arrow will become the more left-orientated branch.
 The blue arrow points at the branch that will become the left backwards orientated branch!

 The red arrow points at a branch that is nicely placed but where I am still not sure of if it will be used?! that really all depends on how far the higher placed left side branch will come down?!
 So I leave it for now!
 Just above it, you can see a stump from a branch that was the same as the one below it so that could be removed earlier!
 The two smaller branches below the red arrow are up to now not necessary, but are left just in case!
 Just see how much new growth is all over them!

-The red arrow points at that same branch, It is a nicely placed one, but it is a bit too low on the trunk and to close to the bottom left branch!
-Imagine it bend down to the left…it would cover that first left branch….but still I keep it just in case!
+The red arrow points at that same branch, It is a nicely placed one, but it is a bit too low on the trunk and too close to the bottom left branch!
+Imagine it bending down to the left…it would cover that first left branch….but still I keep it just in case!
 Better safe than sorry!

-Close up of the top branches that were left after removing two other once earlier.
+Close-upof the top branches that were left after removing two others once earlier.
 The wounds are covered with cut paste to prevent dieback that could harm the 3 branches that are left!
 The right one of the 3 is the one that might come down far enough to take the place of the one below it in the picture, the one we have just discussed in the picture before this one!
 The left one in the picture will become the back branch and the one in the middle will become the top.

-A layer of in water soaked raffia is tightly applied and held in place with little pieces aluminium wire, this is handy when you are working alone!
+A layer of in-water-soakedraffia is tightly applied and held in place with little pieces of aluminium wire, this is handy when you are working alone!
 When this raffia dries it will shrink and protect the branches even more from breaking or cracking!

-One the left the branch below the future top is also covered with a layer of raffia.
-It is always handy to have enough in water soaked raffia prepared and ready so that you can work on without having to stop in the middle because you have run out!
+Onthe left, the branch below the future top is also covered with a layer of raffia.
+It is always handy to have enough water-soaked raffia prepared and ready so that you can work on it without having to stop in the middle because you have run out!

 Then two wires are placed on top of the raffia that is also held in place with pieces of wire.
-This wirer’s need to be placed tightly onto the raffia without any space under need them!
-These two branches will be bend down so the wire on top will offer protection from breaking where the most stress is occurring!
+This wire needs to be placed tightly onto the raffia without any space under need them!
+These two branches will be bent down so the wire on top will offer protection from breaking where the most stress is occurring!
 You might have knottiest that the wires are too long and will stick out from under the raffia?!
-Well, this is on purpose…they are used to wire the rest off the branch with!
+Well, this is on purpose…they are used to wire the rest of the branch!
 Clever or what!? 🙂

-The treetop branches have the second layer off raffia applied to them, to hold the wirer’s under need it as tight as possible!
-The red arrow points at the future top branch that will be severely bend up-wards so it needs protection from a wirer under need of it to protect it!
-That’s why a U shaped wire is placed (green arrows) under need that branch, to protect it and the branch below it, that will be bend downwards!
-That branch that goes downwards is here still waiting for it second layer of raffia to hold that U shaped piece of wire tightly into place!
+The treetop branches have the second layer ofraffia applied to them, to hold the wirer under need it as tight as possible!
+The red arrow points at the future top branch that will be severely bent up-wards so it needs protection from a wirer under it to protect it!
+That’s why a U-shaped wire is placed (green arrows) under need that branch, to protect it and the branch below it, which will bend downwards!
+That branch that goes downwards is here still waiting for its second layer of raffia to hold that U-shaped piece of wire tightly into place!

-Top red arrow point at the future back branch that is brought down and to the left (in this picture) and is held down by a 3 MM copper wire that is attached to two screws that are brought into the Shari (bottom red arrow)!
+The top red arrow points at the future back branch that is brought down and to the left (in this picture) and is held down by a 3 MM copper wire that is attached to two screws that are brought into the Shari (bottom red arrow)!
 Just look how far it has already come down!

-Close up of the wirer’s that are connected to the screws that hold everything into place.
+Close-up of the wire that is connected to the screws that hold everything into place.

 That is, with intervals, more and more tightened with the help of a short piece of thick wire (like you can see on the right off the top)!